OWASP/www-project-mobile-top-10/2023-risks/m10-insufficient-binary-protection.md

 **Impact Moderate**

 If secrets leak, they must be replaced quickly throughout the system, which is hard if the secrets are hardcoded in the app.
-Information leakage from the binary also has potential to reveal security vulnerabilities in the backend.
+Information leakage from the binary also has the potential to reveal security vulnerabilities in the backend.
 Yet, manipulation has more impact on the technical soundness of a system.

-By manipulation of the binaries, attackers could change how apps work arbitratily, for example to their own benefit or to disturb the backends, if they are insufficiently hardened against malicious requests.
+By manipulation of the binaries, attackers could change how apps work arbitrarily, for example to their own benefit or to disturb the backends, if they are insufficiently hardened against malicious requests.

 # Business Impacts